AlexCorredera/RepData_PeerAssessment1/PA1_template.md

 ### Part 1: Loading and Preprocessing the Data

 Here the data is downloaded from the csv file.
-The date variable is converted from a factor variable to a date format variable and the .
+The date variable is converted from a factor variable to a date format variable.

 ```r